tsani/reproducible/README.md

 which a more sophisticated (read: time-consuming) _pipeline_ is being used to process data, rerunning the entire pipeline for every tweak is not feasible.

-To facilitate large data-processing pipelines, Reproducible provides a few convenience functions in <code>run_reproducible.py</code> so that individual portions of the pipeline may be tracked separately for reproducibility control.

 A basic pipeline script called <code>run_reproducible_pipeline.py</code> is provided for simple pipelines.
 A simple pipeline is one in which the output of step n&gt;1 can depend only on the output(s) of step(s) m&lt;n and on